Writing an ESL teaching resume can be difficult if you don’t know what is important to include and exclude.

-If you prefer to work in a different teaching role, ESL can be a great pathway to eventually getting into the position of instruction of your dreams.
+If you prefer to work in a different teaching role, ESL can be a great pathway to eventually getting into the instruction position of your dreams.
 If you answer a school’s call when they are desperately seeking an ESL teacher, they will most likely return the favor at a later date if you wish to transfer you to another position in the school.
 This, of course, would depend on the school and administrators.

 Individuals who wish to teach ESL will find a myriad of opportunities both locally and abroad.
-To seize these opportunities, you will need a quality resume that highlights your ESL related skills.
+To seize these opportunities, you will need a quality resume that highlights your ESL-related skills.
 When composing your ESL teaching resume, be sure to include the following things:

 • Discuss Skills Related to the Position